 With effect from 1 January 2017, SNS Bank N.V. was renamed de Volksbank N.V. - a name that is better suited to our mission and strategy.
 Bundling the banking licences of SNS Bank N.V., ASN Bank N.V. and RegioBank N.V. as from 31 December 2016 has made de Volksbank simpler and more efficient.
+SNS Holding B.V. continued under the name of de Volksholding B.V. as from 1 January 2017.
 To facilitate this merger and name change, the 'Samen' (Together) project was launched in 2016.
-The Board of Directors and the Supervisory Board discussed desirability of the merger and the impact analysis, elaborating on the (operational, reputatinal and financial) risks associated with this decision and its consequences for customers in the context of the Deposit Guarantee Scheme.
-The Supervisory Board has been involved in this project since the beginning; the subject was addressed at every meeting and was ultimately successfully presented to the Dutch public.
+The boards of de Volksbank and de Volksholding discussed the desirability of the merger and the impact analysis with the supervisory boards of de Volksbank and de Volksholding, elaborating on the (operational, reputational and financial) risks associated with this decision and its consequences for customers in the context of the Deposit Guarantee Scheme.
+The supervisory boards of de Volksbank and de Volksholding have been involved in this project since the beginning; the subject was addressed at every meeting and was ultimately successfully presented to the Dutch public.